LisaHJung/OTel-for-Beginners-JS/README.md

 # Episode 5 - Processing Traces: OpenTelemetry Collector in Action

-## Two project branches
+## Project branches
 1. [`traces-barebones-setup`](https://github.com/LisaHJung/O4B/tree/original-setup)
 - Instruments the Roll the Dice app and sends traces to the OpenTelemetry Collector.
-- The Collector forwards traces to Jaeger for storage and visualization.
+- The Collector forwards traces to Jaeger for storage and visualization with no additional processing.

 2. [`traces-add-processors`](https://github.com/LisaHJung/O4B/tree/post-processing)
-- Uses the same setup as traces-barebones-setup, but applies processors to traces.
+- Uses the same setup as `traces-barebones-setup`, but applies processors to incoming traces.
-- These processors enrich and clean up resource and attribute data, and batch traces for more efficient exporting.
+- These processors enrich resource metadata, remove low-value or sensitive attributes, and batch traces for more efficient exporting.

-**Switch to the [`traces-add-processors`](https://github.com/LisaHJung/O4B/tree/post-processing) branch:**
+**Switch to the [`traces-add-processors`](https://github.com/LisaHJung/O4B/tree/post-processing) branch to apply the processor configuration:**
 ```
 # in one terminal, from the project directory
 git checkout traces-add-processors
 ```
 **In the terminal running Docker, stop and restart the OpenTelemetry Collector and Jaeger.**
 ```
-//stopo the running containers
+//stop the running containers
 CTRL + C

 # restart with the updated configuration